top of page

 What States Have Right To Charge Laws?

-California, Colorado, Florida, Hawaii, Maryland, New Jersey, New York, Oregon, and Virginia have passed right-to-charge laws to streamline the installation of residential community EV charging stations.
-Illinois also recently passed the Electric Vehicle Charging Act in 2023, which allows condo owners and renters the right to install EV chargers in their designated parking spaces.
+Right to charge laws are currently in effect in several states, including California, Colorado, Florida, Hawaii, Maryland, New Jersey, New York, Oregon, Virginia, and, more recently, Illinois.
+Illinois enacted the Electric Vehicle Charging Act in 2023, granting condo owners and renters the right to install EV chargers in their designated parking spaces.
+This aligns with the growing commitment of right to charge states to promote EV adoption in residential communities.

 california EV charging law